esphome/esphome-docs/cookbook/oled.rst

 A guide to using SSD1306 OLED display
 =====================================

-All the info in this guide can be found in the documentation :doc:`ssd1306_i2c </components/display/ssd1306_i2c>` and :doc:`Display </components/display/>`.
+All the info in this guide can be found in the documentation :doc:`ssd1306 </components/display/ssd1306>` and :doc:`Display </components/display/>`.

 This article will show some practical examples on how to use it, and maybe it can help beginners getting started using this display.
-The documentation will have more in depth info on all the options available.
+The documentation has more in depth info on all the options available.

-These displays are pretty cheap on
+These SSD1306 displays are pretty cheap on
 `AliExpress <https://www.aliexpress.com/item/10pcs-0-96-yellow-blue-0-96-inch-OLED-module-New-128X64-OLED-LCD-LED-Display/32638669209.html>`__
-and they are quite bright.
+and are quite bright too.

-There is also a 1.3" version with same resolution that should work with the same config as this one, however I have not tested them personally yet.
+There is also a 1.3" version with same resolution that should work with the same config as this one, however they have not been tested by the author of this guide yet.

 .. note::

     The display used in the example pictures is a dual color display.
-X 0-127 through Y 0-15 are yellow pixels, the rest are blue.
+However, dual color does not mean that you can choose which color should be displayed at which pixel.

-    There are different versions of the display.
+    All pixels from X 0-127 through Y 0-15 are yellow pixels, the rest are blue.

 The display itself is a 0.96” OLED unit that connects to your ESP via ``i2c``, you will need to add ``i2c`` configuration to your node.

-It has 4 pins that needs to be connected: ``GND``, ``VCC`` (3.3v), ``SCL`` and ``SDA`` (some of them have a misprint and the SCL pin says SCK for some reason)
+It has 4 pins that needs to be connected: ``GND``, ``VCC`` (3.3v), ``SCL`` (also called ``SCK``) and ``SDA``

 .. figure:: images/oled-xy.jpg
     :align: center